mauclair/Email-Queue/README.md

 # Installation / Configuration

+Clone or add submodule to your project, in the "modules" folder of framework, then:

 ### Create a new table in database with the name you prefer ###

 	CREATE TABLE `emailqueue` (